joshua-cheng2210/tennisCV/README.md

 - learn the differences here https://www.kaggle.com/discussions/getting-started/561774
 - get some introduction to some libraries like torch, torchvision, opencv to train tennis court keypoint detection.
 (TODO: check more how to use them)
 - a new method of computer vision called keypoint detection, which is used to detect the keypoints of the tennis court
+- after getting all the models you need, you can finally proceed to evaluating your gameplay

 # topics to look up
 - fully connected neural networks: each neuron in one layer is connected to every neuron in the next layer